-Downtown's free 16th Street Mall shuttle makes it easy to get around.
+Downtown's free and fully-electric 16th Street MallRide makes it easy to get around.
 Visit Larimer Square and the renovated Denver Union Station in historic Lower Downtown (LoDo), where Victorian buildings now house restaurants, galleries, shops, bars, brewpubs and coffee houses, or head to Denver Pavilions where you'll find shops, restaurants, bars and a movie theater.

 Discover the downtown area, and don't miss the chance for a photo with everyone's favorite Blue Bear public art sculpture at the Colorado Convention Center.

 Enjoy 70 acres of fun and thrills at Elitch Gardens Theme & Water Park, play a fun round of mini-golf at Urban Putt, meet sea creatures and Sumatran tigers at the Downtown Aquarium, explore the unique interactive exhibits at Children's Museum of Denver at Marsico Campus (newborn through age 8) and learn about the history of the Denver Fire Department with hands-on activities at Denver Firefighters Museum.